Declaration on Corporate Governance

 Compliance with rules is essential for the long-term success of Fresenius Medical Care, determines the corporate culture and is an integral part of day-to-day work.
 Specialized functions at a global, regional and local level have the responsibility to implement and communicate these principles and global values within the organization.
 Code of Ethics and Business Conduct training programs increase awareness and an understanding of the applicable rules and help employees comply with these rules.
 These trainings are held regularly and are mandatory for all relevant employees.
 There are processes in place to enable employees to take part in the courses.

-Fresenius Medical Care fosters an open working atmosphere and encourages its employees to question everything that does not seem to comply with the rules and to report any indications of possible violations to their superiors or the Compliance, Legal or Human Resources departments.
-In addition, both Fresenius Medical Care employees and – in accordance with the corresponding suggestion in A.2 of the Code – external parties can anonymously (to the extent permitted by law) report suspected unethical or inappropriate business practices of employees via a hotline – the Compliance Action Line – and via appropriate e-mail addresses.
+Fresenius Medical Care fosters an open working atmosphere and encourages its employees to question what does not seem to comply with the rules and to report any indications of possible violations to their superiors or the Compliance, Legal or Human Resources departments.
+In addition, both Fresenius Medical Care employees and – in accordance with the corresponding suggestion in A.4 of the Code – external parties can anonymously (to the extent permitted by law) report suspected unethical or inappropriate business practices of employees via a hotline – the Compliance Action Line – and via appropriate e-mail addresses.
 In accordance with Fresenius Medical Care’s policy, there must be no negative consequences for whistleblowers if they have made such report in good faith.

 The company has made and continues to make further significant investments in its compliance and financial controls and in its compliance, legal and financial organizations.
 Fresenius Medical Care is fully committed to compliance with applicable anti-bribery laws.
 Further information regarding the investigations in connection with the U.S. Foreign Corrupt Practices Act (FCPA) and regarding the settlements reached with the U.S. Securities and Exchange Commission (SEC) and the U.S. Department of Justice (DoJ) in 2019 can be found here.